Program Components

 PROGRAM HIGHLIGHTS

-- In-person experience (note: we will cover most costs associated with this part of the program including transportation, meals, supplies, housing)
+- Note: we cover most costs associated with the program including books, tuition, etc.; we will cover most costs associated with this part of the program including transportation, meals, supplies, housing

 - Priority registration for fall semester